 Moving pieces of color around, on any kind of surface, has long been one of my favorite things to do.
 When I was growing up I could easily spend countless hours rearranging the magic markers in a box.
 Needless to say, the bigger the assortment of colors in the box, the better.
 That was just the beginning of this road on which I continue to travel.
 And even though I never set out to become an artist, at some moment in time, it became clear that I was never going to stop making marks or moving bits colors around on a page.
 There didn't appear to be a choice in the matter, making art had set out to find me.

 A fascination with and love of color is and always has been the fuel for my work.
-I begin many pieces in the printmaking studio where I create a series of monotypes by quickly building a layered surface on a plexiglass plate and making multiple passes through the press.
-These pieces are then reworked with other materials, ultimately being torn up and reconfigured as collages — not unlike putting together a jigsaw puzzle.
+I begin paintings by applying and sanding several layers of a combination of joint compound and gesso, until I arrive at a surface that is already full of marks.
+From there I work up multiple layers of transparent color which are often scraped back in areas, and reapplied over and over until an image slowly begins to present itself.
+These oil and wax paintings, whether on wood panels or paper, wear their own history as layers of skin that when added one upon the next result in a luminous display of woven experiene.
+I also start many pieces in the printmaking studio where I create a series of monotypes by quickly building a layered surface on a plexiglass plate and making multiple passes through the press.
+These prints are then reworked with other materials, ultimately being torn up and reconfigured as collages — not unlike putting together a jigsaw puzzle.
 The challenge is to fit each of the disparate pieces together in a way that is both inevitable and surprising — finding the perfect balance in which each part can play its pivotal role, and together they can all add up to a whole that makes sense.